OCHA-DAP/hdx-python-scraper/docs/main.md

         prefilter: "new_tests is not None and new_tests > 0"
      ...

-The sadd mini scraper reads data from the dataset “covid-19-sex-disaggregated-data-tracker”.
+The sadd configurable scraper reads data from the dataset “covid-19-sex-disaggregated-data-tracker”.
 It filters that data using data from another file, the url of which is defined in external_filter.
 Specifically, it cuts down the sadd data to only include countries listed in the  “#country+code+v_iso2” column of the external_filter file.